 Here’s an example of a flight alert email.
 The ticket price decreased by $156.
 And for good measure, Google listed a couple other similar flights to help me see all my options.

 You can click “Manage Price Tracking” at the bottom of the email to go straight to the flight tracking page with the line graphs.
 And you can click “Unsubscribe From Emails” if you don’t need the alerts anymore.

 Don’t forget to use the right credit card to earn a bonus on airfare purchases

 If you’ve found a cheap ticket through Google Flight alerts and are ready to buy, remember to use a credit card that earns bonus miles or points for airfare purchases, like:

-- Chase Sapphire Preferred Card: Earn 2X Chase Ultimate Rewards points per $1 spent on travel (including airfare)
+- Chase Sapphire Preferred® Card: Earn 2x Chase Ultimate Rewards points per dollar spent on travel (including airfare)

 Google Flight alerts can track airfare trends to help you decide the best time to purchase airfare.
 Google will email you when your flight price will likely increase, and notify you right before it predicts an increase.

 The tool is great, but airfare prices can swing frequently.
 I’d like to be able to set a certain dollar amount on my Google Flights email alerts, so I won’t get an alert unless the price change is over that amount.
 That way Google won’t blow up my inbox with fare changes.

 Do you use Google Flight alerts or a similar tool?
 Let us know if it’s saved you money!

 If you want to stay on top of other miles & points tricks like this one, be sure to subscribe to our newsletter!